tobek/headsoak/notes.md

   - demo: set some variable which basically disables digest (replaces it with dummy?). make sure to have an alert saying "WARNING: none of the changes you make here will be saved"
 - nutmeg name on login screen
 - init config and pull it on refresh. also necessary so that even if they delete all notes and tags, something exists in users/simplelogin:x, so that they don't get the firstInit() again
+- mention in firstInit() notes something about if you're interested then... or if you want to help out

 ### todo next

+- FAQ
+- forgot password link that resets
 - do something about font sizes (proportional to screen yes, try out on a) 1920x1080, b) smaller screen, c) tablet, d) phone)
 - autosizeAllNuts() should happen basically whenever the nuts displayed changes. i manually did it on create and delete nut, but even needs to be done whenever sort order changes - whether by using choosing a different sort-by, or by changing stuff (modifying, adding tag) such that a notes position changes
 - configurable max-height for nuts but automatically expands otherwise